 - Constantly postponing appointments – How serious is the model?

-It is particularly popular for home shoots in the model’s own apartment to simply leave the photographer and make-up artist standing in front of a locked door.
-Of course the model cannot be reached by telephone at this time.
-The date was postponed several times before, but here too the pool of excuses seems to be almost inexhaustible.
-How serious are the intentions of a professional cooperation for the model?
+Especially popular for home shoots in the model’s own apartment is to simply leave the photographer and makeup artist standing in front of a closed door.
+Of course, the model cannot be reached by phone at this time.
+The date was postponed several times beforehand, and here, too, the pool of excuses seems almost inexhaustible.
+How serious are the model’s intentions of professional cooperation?

 - Payment in kind – Sexual advances

-If no TFP-Shooting is agreed upon, a return service in the form of payment must be offered.
+If you do not arrange a TFP shoot, you must offer something in return in the form of payment.
 That means money.
-For a certain photographic achievement – and Clemens knows what he can do – the man behind the camera calls up a prize and communicates it in advance.
-If a model then suddenly chummyizes to provide sexual services in order to pay for the photos, this is less evidence of professionalism.
-“At a photo shoot in an old workshop with valuable vintage cars, a model offered me a blunt blow job for the photos – and meant it seriously, too,” Clemens echauffiert himself.
-Certainly some photographers will get involved, but professionalism looks different.
+For a certain photographic service – and Clemens knows what he can do – the man behind the camera calls up a price and communicates it in advance.
+If a model then suddenly chafes at wanting to provide sexual services in order to pay for the photos, this is less evidence of professionalism.
+“At a photo shoot in an old workshop with valuable vintage cars, a model once bluntly offered me a blow job for the photos – and she was serious about it!
+Certainly, some photographers will get involved, but professionalism looks different.

 An erotic photographer wants independent models

 A contract is a contract is a contract.
-If professional soccer players with valid and current contracts don’t take it too seriously, many a supposedly serious photo model seems to join this credo.
-This becomes particularly noticeable when the girl has a new boyfriend who also “advises” her in professional matters – of course without any special qualifications, but with all the more persuasiveness that can have an effect on the model.
-A lifestyle consultant, as he says in the book.
+If professional soccer players don’t take it too seriously when it comes to valid and ongoing contracts, many a supposedly respectable model seems to follow this credo.
+This is especially noticeable when the girl has a new boyfriend who also “advises” her on professional matters – without any special qualifications, of course, but with all the more persuasive power acting on the model.
+A lifestyle advisor by the book.
 And how no one needs him.
-He is superfluous like a goiter, but unfortunately he is too often present.
-Many serious photo models should work more independently or look for a real agency, which can represent them reasonably, especially in salary negotiations and also get orders.
+He’s as superfluous as a goiter, but unfortunately he’s there too often.
+Many serious photo models should work more independently or look for a proper agency that can represent them reasonably, especially in fee negotiations and also procure assignments.

-Especially on the set, when the lifestyle consultant is constantly talking in and wants to prohibit the model from taking one or the other action agreed in advance, a self-proclaimed “consultant” is completely out of place.
-There is nothing wrong with an accompanying person, but he or she should remain discreetly in the background and not act as a “manager”, destroying the relaxed or family atmosphere.
-Often enough Clemens has already experienced that his own friend “markets” his life partner in such a way that only one of them works: the model.
+Especially on the set, when the lifestyle consultant constantly talks in and wants to forbid the model one or the other action agreed upon in advance, a self-appointed “consultant” is completely out of place.
+There is nothing wrong with an accompanying person, but this person should remain discreetly in the background and not act as a “manager” and ruin the relaxed to familiar atmosphere.
+Clemens has experienced often enough that his own boyfriend “markets” his life partner in such a way that actually only one of the two works: the model.

-During a shooting, equipment, clothes, accessories and props are often confused, there is an orderly chaos.
-Especially with many changes of clothes or location it can sometimes go a bit wilder.
-Outrageous – even punishable – when the model or her companion takes advantage of the hullabaloo to steal something.
-Clemens himself was even affected by a theft, an expensive lens worth almost 1,800 euros was lost.
-When the police reported the crime to the model, the lens reappeared as if by magic.
+At a shoot, equipment, clothes, accessories and props often lie in disarray, there is an orderly chaos.
+Especially with many changes of clothes or location, things can sometimes get a little wilder.
+Impudent – even punishable – if the model or her companion takes advantage of the hullabaloo to steal something.
+Clemens himself was even affected by a theft; an expensive lens worth almost 1,800 euros went missing.
+When the model was served with the criminal complaint by the police, the lens magically reappeared.
 Nobody can use people like that!

-A serious model knows document forgery only from the TV
+A serious model knows document forgery only from TV

-- The trustworthy one – Never work without a model contract!
+- The trustworthy – Never work without a model contract!

-Why do some people do it?
+Why some do it?
 Nobody really knows.
 This refers to working without a model contract.
-Good for the numerous lawyers who are just waiting to earn a golden nose in disputes between model and photographer.
-Anyone who works professionally only does so with a contract that regulates mutual rights.
-Of course, this is especially important for partial nude or nude shots, because nobody wants these pictures to appear anywhere on the Internet.
-Therefore, all contingencies, areas of admission, publication rights and fees should be recorded in writing.
-The “right to one’s own image” is only of limited help without a contract and no one can prove what was agreed!
+Good for the numerous lawyers who are just waiting to make a buck in disputes between models and photographers.
+Anyone who works professionally does so only with a contract that regulates the rights of both parties.
+Of course, this is especially important for partial nudes or nude photos, because no one wants these pictures to just show up somewhere on the Internet.
+Therefore, all contingencies, shooting areas, publication rights, as well as the fee should be put in writing.
+The “right to one’s own image” is of limited help without a contract and no one can prove what was agreed!

-- The creative ones – Check the personal data!
+- The creative – Check the personal data!

-Sometimes it happened that a serious photo model forged his own signature.
-What’s the matter with you?
-Because the other dates weren’t true either, and were fictitious.
-Clemens therefore advises every colleague to check their personal details on the basis of their identity card and preferably to make a copy or photo of the card.
-Afterwards you have something in your hand, should there be discrepancies or irregularities!
+Sometimes it has happened that an initially respectable model has forged her own signature.
+Why?
+Because the other data were not correct either and were fictitious.
+Therefore, Clemens advises every colleague to check the personal data on the basis of the ID card and ideally to make a copy or take a photo of the ID card.
+Afterwards one has then something in the hand, should there be discrepancies or irregularities!

 Good virtues are the be-all and end-all

-They were once regarded as “typically German virtues”, diligence, punctuality, reliability and correct, ambitious work.
-But not every German model stands for professionalism anymore.
-The attitude to work leaves something to be desired, which is probably due to the general decline in the values of today’s society as a whole.
+They were once considered “typical German virtues,” diligence, punctuality, reliability, and correct, striving work.
+But in the meantime, not every German model necessarily stands for professionalism.
+The work ethic leaves much to be desired in some cases, which is probably due to the general decline in values in today’s society as a whole.
 Being a serious photo model sometimes means hard work!
 Young women often want to earn a lot of money, but do as little as possible in return.
 So-called “influencers” such as Katja Krasavice speak a clear language here.
-It is modern to want to earn your money through Youtube or other social media channels.
-Sure, some make it, but they’re certainly highly professional.
+It’s fashionable to want to earn your money through YouTube or other social media channels.
+Sure, some make it, but certainly work highly professional.

 - The model who is only interested in cheap photos

-Honestly: Shootings on TFP basis (or TFCD) are of no use to a professional photographer.
-No, he doesn’t want to expand his portfolio.
-He sells a service and demands a reasonable price for it.
-Should he nevertheless work on a TFP basis, he must be extremely convinced of the model or the proposed project.
-If the photographer has no added value, such a photo shooting is of no use to him.
-On the other hand, not every model wants to work for free permanently.
+Honestly, shoots on a TFP (or TFCD) basis are of no use to a professional photographer.
+No, he does not want to expand his portfolio.
+He sells a service and charges a reasonable price for it.
+Should he nevertheless work on a TFP basis, he must be exceptionally convinced by the model or the proposed project.
+If the photographer has no added value, such a photo shoot is of no use to him.
+On the other hand, not every model wants to work permanently for free.
 Understandable.
-The site that “wants something” should also be willing to pay reasonably for a good service.
-Like everywhere else.
+The side that “wants something” should also be willing to pay reasonably for a good service.
+Just like everywhere else.

 - Reliability, punctuality, diligence

-These should not be just words, but the attitude of every model who wants to work professionally and seriously.
+These should not be just words, but the attitude of any model who wants to work professionally and seriously.
 Of course, these virtues also apply to every photographer!
-The chemistry between model and photographer is very important and sloppiness or unreliability only complicate the formation of those.
+The chemistry between model and photographer is very important and sloppiness or unreliability only complicate the formation of it.
 A good photo model is spontaneous, uncomplicated, changeable and flexible.
-Then the photos will be good, too, if everything is right.t!
+Then the photos will also be good, if everything is right!

-By the way: When it says professional model on it, there is not always a professional way of working behind it.
+By the way: Where there is a professional model on it, there is not always a professional way of working behind it.
 There are hobby models that work far more professionally than so-called “professionals”.
-It’s your attitude that counts!
+It all depends on the inner attitude!